Maggie's Farm: Newport Folk Festival 1965

-Cover versions
+Cover version

-"Maggie's Farm," like many Dylan songs, has been widely covered.
-One of the first versions was by Solomon Burke, "one of the first black singers to record a Bob Dylan song", who released it in 1965 just prior to Dylan's own single release, as the flip side of his "Tonight's the Night" (Atlantic 2288).
+An early cover version was by Solomon Burke, "one of the first black singers to record a Bob Dylan song", who released it in 1965 just prior to Dylan's own single release, as the flip side of his "Tonight's the Night" (Atlantic 2288).
 Burke's version peaked at No. 2 on the R&B charts, and No. 28 on the Pop Charts.